kennyluk/tesla-sei/README.md

 This project is configured for easy hosting on GitHub Pages.

 1.  **GitHub Actions**: A automated workflow (`.github/workflows/deploy.yml`) is included.
-It will automatically build and deploy the app every time you push to the `develop` branch.
+It will automatically build and deploy the app every time you push to the `master` branch.
 2.  **Repository Settings**:
     -   Go to your GitHub repository **Settings** > **Pages**.
     -   Under **Build and deployment** > **Source**, select **GitHub Actions**.